Contact: Kerrie Rushton, (202) 365-6338, firstname.lastname@example.org

 “As we look forward to next steps of a Canadian CDF system, we urge policymakers to move quickly to begin implementation, and to ensure the framework allows for payment initiation and money movement use cases.
 The COVID-19 pandemic has demonstrated how important these services are to families and small businesses.
 The fintech community has supported Canadians during this crisis, offering seamless products that provide access to capital, payment and accounting services, and countless other applications.
 Payment initiation and money movement must be accounted for in this new regime.”

 ABOUT FDATA NORTH AMERICA

 FDATA was heavily involved in the UK Open Banking Working Group in 2015.
 In 2016, the working group’s output was published by Her Majesty’s Treasury as the Open Banking Standard.
-FDATA North America was founded in early 2018 by several firms whose technology-based products and services allow consumers and small businesses to improve their financial wellbeing.
-Its members provide approximately 3.5 million Canadians, or roughly 15 per cent of Canada’s adult population, with aggregation-based tools to better manage their finances.
+FDATA North America was founded in early 2018.
+Its members collectively provide tens of millions of consumers in Canada, the United States and Mexico with aggregation-based tools to better manage their finances.

 Members include air (Alliance for Innovative Regulation), APImetrics, Basis Theory, Betterment, BillGO, Codat, Direct ID, Envestnet Yodlee, EQ Bank, Experian, Fiserv, Flinks, Interac, Intuit, Inverite, Kabbage, Mogo, Morningstsar, M Science, MX, Petal, Plaid, Questrade, Quicken Loans, SaltEdge, Trustly, ValidiFI, VoPay, Wealthica, Xero, and others.